Simon Adebisi: Season 2

 Adebisi continues to suffer severe heroin withdrawal in solitary during the post-riot lockdown.
 However, he is able to maintain control of the Homeboys when Emerald City reopens.
-Nino Schibetta's son Peter comes to Oz and learns that Adebisi is responsible for the death of his father, and is himself poisoned by Adebisi.
+Nino Schibetta's son Peter comes to Oz and learns that Adebisi (from O'Reily to manipulate the Sicillians) is responsible for the death of his father, and is himself poisoned by Adebisi.
 Schibetta swears revenge and tries to kill Adebisi with help from Chucky Pancamo.
 In the prison kitchen Adebisi beats up Peter and Pancamo.
 After knocking out Pancamo, Adebisi brutally rapes a semi-conscious Schibetta.
 As a result, Schibetta is traumatized and humiliated, telling the authorities he doesn't remember what happened to him.
 In denial about being raped, Schibetta psychologically and emotionally deteriorates.
 Subsequently, he is transferred to the Oz prison psych ward.

 However, two distractions hold Adebisi's attention: first, his crush on death row inmate Shirley Bellinger, who flirts with him through notes before rejecting him upon discovering that he is black.
 Secondly, his heroin addiction is out of control.
 The Italian Mob, seeking revenge for Schibetta's rape, takes advantage of this when new inmate and Mafia boss Antonio Nappa gets Adebisi put into drug rehab through his staff connections.
 Adebisi is deposed as the head of the Homeboys and cut out of the drug trade through the help of Nappa's former friends.
 Another Nigerian Yoruba prisoner, an elderly man named Kipekemie Jara, comes to Oz, and begins to rehabilitate Adebisi, but at the same time the stress of the change brings on schizophrenic visions and severe psychosis.
 The Italians and the blacks consider Jara a threat, so they kill him.
 The shock and trauma of the event triggers a nervous breakdown in Adebisi and he is moved to the psych ward, placed in a cell right next to Peter Schibetta.